-Certain contracts provide a customer with a right to return the goods within a specified period.
-The rights of return give rise to variable consideration.
+Certain contracts provide a customer with a right to return the goods within a specified period, giving rise to variable consideration.
 The Group uses the expected value method to estimate the goods that will not be returned because this method best predicts the amount of variable consideration to which the Group will be entitled.
-The requirements in IFRS 15 on constraining estimates of variable consideration are also applied in order to determine the amount of variable consideration that can be included in the transaction price.
-For goods that are expected to be returned, instead of revenue, the Group recognises a refund liability.
+The requirements in IFRS 15 on constraining estimates of variable consideration are applied in order to determine the amount of variable consideration that can be included in the transaction price.
+For goods that are expected to be returned, instead of revenue, a refund liability is recognised.
 A right of return asset (and corresponding adjustment to cost of sales) is also recognised for the right to recover products from a customer.